-Complies [] Partial compliance [] Explanation [] Not applicable [X] 63. n the amounts paid do not correspor • f the variable components of rding yield or when paid on the basis Complies [) X] Partial compliance [] Explanation [] Not applicable [] 64. • to two years' total annu performance requireme uneration and should not be paid tablished above. any amounts that a relationship between ccrue or becor en the director me payable as a result of or in connection with the ter minat on or expiry of contract) shall include ion or expiry of the contractual sted in long-term saving schemes Complies [1 Partial compliance [] Explanation [] Not applicable [X]
+Complies [] Partial compliance [] Explanation [] Not applicable [X] · · · · · · · · · · · · · · · · · · ·

+63. Contracts should include a clawback clause whereby the company may to claim repayment of the variable components of remuneration when the amounts paid do not correspond to fulfilment of the conditions regarding yield or when paid on the basis of data subsequently proved to be misstated.

+Complies [X]

+Partial compliance []

+Explanation []

+Not applicable []

+64. Termination benefits should not exceed an amount equivalent to two years' total annual remuneration and should not be paid until the company has confirmed that the director has met the performance requirements established above.

+For the purpose of this recommendation, termination benefits (i.e. payments upon termination or expiry of contract) shall include any amounts that accrue or become payable as a result of or in connection with the termination or expiry of the contractual relationship between the director and the company, including any amounts not previously vested in long-term saving schemes and the sums payable under post-contract no competition clauses.

+Complies [] Partial compliance [] Explanation [] Not applicable [X]